So You've Been Publicly Shamed: Content

 His next subject is donglegate, an incident in which a female attendee at a nearly all-male PyCon conference, during a lecture on facilitating women's involvement in tech, heard two men sitting nearby whispering sexual jokes to one another.
 She photographed them and tweeted the photo.
 One of the developers (named only as "Hank" in the book) publicly attributed his resultant dismissal from his job to the incident, which he felt had been harmless.
 His account of events led to an online backlash against the woman that in turn led to the woman herself being let go from her job.
 Ronson reveals that at time of writing, both men had been able to find new positions in tech in the following months, whereas the woman remained unemployed and continued to face online threats and harassment in relation to the incident.
-He reported she'd wondered whether Hank was responsible for knowingly instigating her sustained harassment and continued unemployment, due to his publicly blaming her for his own firing, but Ronson ultimately suggests he feels Richards is primarily at fault.
+He reported she'd wondered whether Hank was responsible for knowingly instigating her sustained harassment and continued unemployment, due to his publicly blaming her for his own firing, but Ronson ultimately suggests he feels the woman was primarily at fault.

 The book includes a long section about how people can "hide" their negative Google Search results via legal and creative IT mechanics.